 for all keys that don't match another entry (in this case, any key other thankey

-). - The forth entry shows how an example to override a treatment for a set of keys.
+). - The fourth entry shows how an example overrides a treatment for a set of keys.

 Use the SplitConfigBuilder object to set the location of the Split localhost YAML file as shown in the example below: